fuzziqersoftware/resource_dasm/README.md

         `resource_dasm --index-format=dc-data "DC Data"`.
     *5: The graphics files contain resources that refer to segments of the data fork in the same file.
-So, this option expects the original Graphics or BW Graphics file (with both data and resource forks present), not an already-extracted resource.
+So, this option expects the original Graphics or BW Graphics or Persia file (with both data and resource forks present), not an already-extracted resource.
 If you give a clut on the command line, render_sprite will decode the graphics as color; otherwise it will decode them as monochrome.

 ### Game map generators